PerrySelensol/PerrySelensol.github.io/docs/basic_func/basic_func_full.md

 `require(String scriptName, Function fallbackFunction)`

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The function runs `scriptName` file and return the value that the file returns or `true` if there isn't any (as a lua script file is essentially a one big function).
+The function runs `scriptName` file and return the value that the file returns or `true` if there isn't any (as a lua script file is essentially a one big function).
 If the script file has already run, then it only returns the value the file initially returned.
 If `scriptName` is invalid, then `fallbackFunction` will be called instead.

 ### Examples